 1952 Those two models were joined by their Tourist Trophy which was fitted with a 122cc Villiers 10D engine and telescopic forks.

 1956-1957 The name returned for only two years.
 It was used for an imported German moped with a 47cc Sachs engine.

-Notes 1.
-William Bown did not invent the ball bearing.
-This laurel goes to Leonardo da Vinci, who created it as a solution to the rotor drive on his helicopter.
+1. William Bown did not invent the ball bearing.
+This laurel goes to Leonardo da Vinci, who created it as a solution for the rotor drive on his helicopter.